RaoYong7/LearnGit/readme.txt

 Git is a distribute control system
-GIt is a free software
+GIt is a free software distributed under the GPL